- Transportation Permits HOME

 Length = 90' - 0" max.

-Repetitive permits are valid for 90 days, and may be renewed after expiration.
+Repetitive permits are valid for 180 days.

 Contact Permits staff for questions about transportation permits.